What is Nanotechnology?

 In layman’s term, nanotechnology is the study of atoms and how they interact.
-Pick any object around you, your smartphone or even you tshirt.
+Pick any object around you, your smartphone or even your T-shirt.
 Now think about what it does well and what it doesn’t do well.
-Your tshirt for instance makes you look great but if you wear your tshirt on a hot summer day or while working out, the sweat will be visible on the tshirt, but if its atoms are manipulated, you can produce a material which is sweatproof.
+Your shirt, for instance, makes you look great but if you wear your T-shirt on a hot summer day or while working out, the sweat will be visible on the shirt, but if its atoms are manipulated, you can produce a material which is sweatproof.
 Everything good or bad depends on the individual atoms.
-Nanotechnology helps understanding what is happening on the nano scale.
+Nanotechnology helps understanding what is happening on the nanoscale.

 Applications of Nanotechnology